 "Restored by Light: Using Policy and Technology to Facilitate Interpretation and Community Engagement with World Heritage Sites."
 Paper session at the Association for Preservation Technology (APT) and National Trust of Canada Joint Conference in Ottawa, Ontario, Canada, October 14, 2017.

 "Capitol Complexes and Town Squares: The Value of Taking a Cultural Landscape Approach with Historic Civic Architecture."
 Paper session at the Association for Preservation Technology (APT) Conference in San Antonio, TX, November 1, 2016.

 "Building Austin: The History of the Calcasieu Lumber Company."
 Lecture at Preservation Austin's annual Greening Your Vintage Home event, Austin, TX, July 12, 2016.

-- Circular economy policy, building material salvage and reuse, climate heritage, heritage trades education, right to repair policy, designing for deconstruction, sustainable development, urban equity
+- Circular economy policy, building material salvage and reuse, climate heritage, heritage trades education, right to repair policy, designing for deconstruction, embodied carbon, urban equity